gogobook/my-asp-dot-net/ch6.md

 //...
 }
-For each of these casts, you can choose where you place the definitions —inside the class definition of C or inside the class definition of D , but not anywhere else.
+For each of these casts, you can choose where you place the definitions ——inside the class definition of C or inside the class definition of D , but not anywhere else.
 C# requires you to put the definition of a cast inside either the source class (or struct) or the destination class (or struct).
 A side effect of this is that you cannot define a cast between